danielmiessler/fabric/patterns/rate_ai_result/system.md

 - Show deductions for each section in concise 15-word bullets in a section called DEDUCTIONS.

-- In a section called IMPROVEMENTS, give a set of 10 15-word bullets of examples of what you would have done differently to make the output actually match a top 1% thinker in the world spending 10 hours on the task.
+- In a section called IMPROVEMENTS, give a set of 10 15-word bullets of how the AI could have acheived the levels above it.

 - Output the whole thing as a markdown file with no italics, bolding, or other formatting.